The truth about white-tailed spiders

 Are white-tail spiders dangerous?

-Despite this, myths surrounding the white-tail spider persist, and the media often fuels the fire.
-A recent story involving the white-tail spider on 5 April 2017 broadcasted a misleading headline of: “Father-of-two loses legs after a white-tail spider bite”, even though there was no evidence the spider caused the infection.
+Despite this, myths surrounding the white-tailed spider persist, and the media often fuels the fire.
+A recent story involving the white-tailed spider on 5 April 2017 broadcasted a misleading headline of: “Father-of-two loses legs after a white-tailed spider bite”, even though there was no evidence the spider caused the infection.